unctarheel87/Team-1/README.md

-# Ssi - [she] – Korean honorific used amongst people of approximately equal speech level.
-If the speaker is more familiar with someone.
+# ssi International Pen Pal app - "ssi" [pronounced she] is a Korean honorific (denoting respect) used when speaking to someone you are more familiar with.

+* In this application, the user registers, rates their interests, then is matched to another user with similar interests.
+Then they can post "letters" to their match.

 # Technologies Used
 * Sequelize